1891Herman Ganswindt, in Berlin, draws up the first designs for a spaceship using solid-propellant rockets.

-The unmanned Shenzhou 8 spacecraft performs China's first automated docking with Tiangong 1.
+The unmanned Shenzhou 8 spacecraft performs China's first automated docking with the Tiangong-1 space station.

 2012The unmanned SpaceX Dragon becomes the first commercial spacecraft to successfully rendezvous with the ISS.

-Shenzhou 9 is the first manned mission to the Tiangong 1 space station, performing China's first manned rendezvous and docking.
+Shenzhou 9 is the first manned mission to the Tiangong-1 space station, performing China's first manned rendezvous and docking.
 Jing Haipeng becomes China's first repeat astronaut, while Liu Yang becomes the first Chinese woman in space.
-Sets Chinese endurance record of 13 days.

 NASA's Mars Science Laboratory lands the planetary rover Curiosity on Mars, demonstrating the "sky crane" landing technique.

 China's Chang'e 2 flies by the asteroid 4179 Toutatis, making China's CNSA the fourth space agency to directly explore asteroids.

 2013Shenzhou 10's mission to Tiangong-1 sets a Chinese endurance record of 14 days, 14.5 hours.

 China's Chang'e 3 becomes the first spacecraft to soft-land on the Moon since 1976.